-Mark your calendars and book your trip online for the Oregon Coast Spring Whale Watching Week.
-Spring is fast approaching which means it’s time for the gray whales to make their annual northerly migration.
+Mark your calendars and book your trip online for Oregon Spring Whale Watching.
+Spring is here which means it’s time for the gray whales to make their annual northerly migration.

-Spring whale watch week along the Oregon coast is some of the finest opportunities to view the gray whale migration.
+During this time of the year, whale watching along the Oregon coast is some of the finest opportunities to view the gray whale migration.

 Researchers estimate that 20,000 gray whales now live in the eastern north Pacific area.
 About 30 whales per hour migrate past Depoe Bay during the peak northbound migration.

 One thing to keep in mind, some of the best whale watching in Depoe Bay is from June through October.
 Some gray whales do not continue on to Alaskan waters but stay off the coast of Depoe Bay during the summer months.